Eliphas1810/eliphas1810-tools/README.md

 <br />

-/ePubXhtmlValidator/Main.java validates (X)HTML files in a .epub file.
+/ePubXhtmlValidator/Main.java validates (X)HTML files in a .epub file, as XHTML1.
+Not Support (X)HTML5 tag.

 ---